 R: Referral – lets you get the idea whether your customers liked it enough to share their satisfaction with their friends;

 R: Revenue – shows you the possible ways (if any) of monetizing such user behavior.

 Read also: How to Market Your App

-Below you will find the information of the key players in the field, and your task will be to choose the one that you find the most appropriate for your business.
+Under the “app analytics comparison” concept, we want to bring only that tools and services that can really help you in this delicate matter.
+Below you will find the information of the key players in the field, and your task will be to choose the one that you find the best mobile analytics tools for your business.